SpaceX's Inspiration4 will blast off on September 15

 Unlike Virgin Galactic and Blue Origin, however, Inspiration4 will be an orbital flight lasting several days.

-The passengers will ride a modified version of the SpaceX Crew Dragon capsule fitted with a large observation dome, flying around the Earth before landing again.
+The passengers will ride a modified version of the SpaceX Crew Dragon capsule fitted with a large observation dome, flying around the Earth several times before landing again.

 The cost of the mission has not been revealed, but each launch of a reusable Falcon 9 rocket is thought to cost around $50 million.